Chapter 3: WorkflowCtx & Context Trait

 The Context trait itself is very simple.
 It doesn't define what goes into the shared toolbox, it just marks a Rust struct or type as being suitable to be used as the shared toolbox content for a workflow run.

 You, the developer, define the actual struct that holds the shared data.
-This struct needs to implement certain standard Rust traits (like Clone, Debug, Serialize, Deserialize, Send, Sync, Default) so that Floxide can manage it effectively.
-Why?
+This struct needs to implement certain standard Rust traits so that Floxide can manage it effectively:

 • Clone: Floxide might need to copy the context.

-• Serialize/Deserialize: Crucial for distributed workflows!
-The context needs to be saved (checkpointed) and potentially sent over the network to different workers.
-Serde is the standard Rust library for this.
+• Serialize/Deserialize: Crucial for saving state (CheckpointStore) and for distributed workflows!
+The context needs to be saved and potentially sent over the network to different workers. serde is the standard Rust library for this.

 • Send/Sync: Necessary for safely using the context across different threads or async tasks.